utmapp/docs.getutm.app/guides/ubuntu.md

 ## Installing x86_64 Multiarch
 For Rosetta to work, you will have to enable x86_64 packages.
-For distros using the package manager `apt`, can be updated by adding the archiectrure to your source list `/etc/apt/sources.list.d/` using the `deb822` format.
+For Ubuntu versions from 24.04 onwards using the package manager `apt`, can be updated by adding the archiectrure to your source list `/etc/apt/sources.list.d/` using the `deb822` format.
 For example on Ubuntu:

 ```
 Types: deb